Free Visa Entry for 30 days

 VISA on ARRIVAL (VoA) – 35US$

-Travelers from the above countries must be in possession of a passport which is valid for at least 6 months from the date of arrival.
+All travelers arriving in Indonesia must be in possession of a passport which is valid for at least 6 months from the date of arrival.
 They must sometimes also be able to prove they have sufficient funds for their stay in Indonesia, if the immigration officer has doubts that they can.
 Sometimes it is necessary to show them the return ticket or confirmation slip.
-But since travelers can book easily online now and on short notice, this is very rare.
+But since travelers can book easily online now and on short notice, and people carry credit cards, this happens very seldom

 Requirement and Types of Visa Before Arrival

-Citizens of countries neither on the VoA nor Visa-Free lists are required to apply for a visa overseas BEFORE travelling to Indonesia.
+Citizens of countries not listed above (Visa-Free entry stamp) are required to apply for a visa overseas BEFORE travelling to Indonesia.
 Nationals of ALL countries planning to stay for more than 30 (or respect.
 60) days in Indonesia also have to apply for the appropriate visa type (tourist, business, social-cultural, etc.) at an overseas Indonesian Consulate or Foreign Mission before departing for Indonesia.

 Weapons, narcotics and pornography are prohibited to bring into Bali.
 Pets are strictly banned to prevent the spread of rabies.